opensumi/docs/docs/develop/sample/overview.en.md

 - How to present a list
 - How to use and register services through DI
 - How to use the contribution point mechanism
-- How to implement front and back-end communication
+- How to implement frontend and backend communication

 We aim to：